Chethiya2001/Purchase-Order-Management-FullStack/README.md

 ### Sorting Assumptions
 - PO Number, Order Date, or Total Amount can apply sorting.
 - Sorting defaults to **ascending order** unless explicitly requested as descending.
-- Only one column can be sorted at a time (for simplicity).
+- Columns can be sorted at a time.

 ### Pagination Assumptions
 - Default page size is 10.